FAITH TRADITIONS ON CAMPUS – See http://www.umaine.edu/studentaffairs/religiousaffairs.asp

 Foundations Program provides students who do not meet the admissions standards for their chosen major an opportunity to matriculate on an academic contract with a restricted class schedule.
 This one-year program is designed to allow students to adjust to the college environment and the academic rigors required at the University of Maine.
 Students enroll in a first-year seminar taught by their academic advisor as well as courses that fulfill the general education requirements.
 No math or lab science courses can be taken during the first semester without exceptional high school grades in those areas.
 Students with a GPA of 1.0 or below are suspended after the fall semester.
 Students with a 2.5 or above GPA may request transfer to appropriate colleges.
 Students completing the year with an overall GPA below 1.5 are also suspended.

 The University of Maine supports the Greek system and maintains a listing of current fraternities.
 Questions or information on fraternities should be directed to the Division of Student Affairs, Greek Life Office.
-The Greek Life Office is located on the bottom floor of the Memorial Union and can be reached by calling 581-4183.
+Office of Fraternity and Sorority Affairs is located on the bottom floor of the Memorial Union and can be reached by calling 581-4183.

 The Franco-American Centre is an advocate for the Franco American Reality at the University of Maine and the region.
 It serves as a bridge between the Franco American community and the University.
 The Centre stimulates the development of academic and program offerings relevant to the history and life experience of this ethnic group in Maine and New England.
 In addition, the Centre promotes bilingual, bicultural and multicultural models of delivery of services; work experiences for university students; maintains a readily available library of materials and information, and has established a network of resources in Maine and North America to assist students, faculty, administrators, and agencies with their research and programming needs relative to Franco-Americans and other Maine cultural communities.